breatheco-de/content/src/content/lesson/[unassigned]asynchronous-algorithms-async-await.md

 ## Asynchronous Programming with JavaScript
 ***
-Up to this point, we have used JavaScript code to run simple web applications, played with the ***DOM***, and somehow, passed functions into another functions  (***calback functions***).
+Up to this point, we have used JavaScript code to run simple web applications, which includes: using variables, calling functions and playing with the ***DOM***.
+On functions, specifically, we even passed functions into another functions  (***callback functions***) and there's more to talk about this.

 ### Synchronous vs Asynchronous ...
 ***
-Let's start by initializing that JavaScript is synchronous at its base and single-threaded.
-Code is read from a starting line of code to the next one.
-This means that if you are using functions in your code, the next line of code that contains a function has to wait for the first one to finish.
+Let's start by staing that JavaScript is synchronous and single-threaded, i.e: the code is executed from line 1 until the last one, one at a time.

 #### Synchronous example
 ```javascript